lekt9/magictables/README.md

 6. **Flexibility**: Works with various data sources (APIs, databases, files) seamlessly.
 7. **Reduced Boilerplate**: Eliminate repetitive code for data fetching, cleaning, and transformation.
 8. **Exploratory Freedom**: Quickly test ideas and hypotheses without complex setup.
-You're absolutely right.
-Adding information about Neo4j configuration and required environment variables is crucial for users to properly set up and use MagicTables.
-Let's add a new section to the README.md file to address this.
-Here's a suggested addition:

 ## Configuration